Life is beautiful and filled with so much good and love and bliss.

-1. Molly: Has anyone ever farted really loud in one of your classes?
+Molly: Has anyone ever farted really loud in one of your classes?
 And what is the etiquette for when that happens?
-Do you pretend it didn’t happen, or do you say something to make light of the obvious?
+Do you pretend that it didn’t happen or do you say something to make light of the obvious?

 (Note: A queef is a fart from the vajayjay.
 Sexy, right?)

-2. Molly: Have you ever had to tell any of your students to wear deodorant, or is stank pit part of the deal?
+Molly: Have you ever had to ask any of your students to wear deodorant or is stank pit part of the deal?

-ELIZABETH: Yes, just modify your practice.
-There is always benefit to getting the energy moving again, even when you are sick.
+Elizabeth: Yes, just modify your practice.
+There’s always benefit to getting the energy moving again, even when you are sick.
 You feel better emotionally and physically while oxygenating the system and boosting the healing process.
 If you’re running a fever or really sick, stay at home and do your own practice though.

-4. Molly: Can you recommend beginner resources for people who haven’t done yoga yet and aren’t ready to join a class?
+Molly: Can you recommend beginner resources for people who haven’t done yoga yet and aren’t quite ready to join a class?
 Or maybe offer them some words of encouragement?

 Keep experimenting until you find the teacher and style you like.
 It’s all about the relationship and you do need an experienced guide.

-ELIZABETH: Definitely!
+Elizabeth: Definitely!
 Yoga changes your metabolism and you find your cravings lessening.
 You want to eat cleaner and closer to nature.
-You appreciate the simple tastes of fruits, veggies, grains, etc. You enjoy feeling lighter, you have more energy and clarity, you want to do more yoga, you want to eat more consciously so you can keep doing more yoga……..
+You appreciate the simple tastes of fruits, veggies, grains, etc. You enjoy feeling lighter, you have more energy and clarity, you want to do more yoga, you want to eat more consciously so that you can keep doing more yoga…

-7. Molly: Is it okay to do yoga while you’re on your period?
-I’ve heard that inverted poses are a no-no, but I kind of like going to class when I’m…wait for it…… flowing.
+Molly: Is it okay to do yoga while you’re on your period?
+I’ve heard that inverted poses are a no-no, but I kind of like going to class when I’m…wait for it…flowing.
 What’s the deal?

-ELIZABETH: It depends on you and how you’re feeling.
-Maybe if you’re in the first few days of a really heavy period, you may want to modify your practice, do more restorative stuff and avoid inversions.
+Elizabeth: It depends on you and how you’re feeling.
+If you’re in the first few days of a really heavy period, you may want to modify your practice by doing more restorative stuff and avoid inversions.

 However, I know many yoginis and students who enjoy inverting during their periods.
 Yoga came out of a very misogynist culture.
 Female yogis practiced separately.
 I think this rule came from male yogis.